|

 Ashton had brought his sweet girlfriend to my house for the first time on Tuesday night before he entered heaven on Thursday night and we instantly bonded.
 I also knew several of Ashton’s friends.
 They were all heartbroken with the shock of his death.
 And cousins Kaleb (age 14) and Maddi (age 18) were struggling with the deaths of 2 now.
 There was also another cousin, Dylan (age 14) who had grown very close to Ashton and Kaleb the last few years. |

 The community opened the gym on Fri. night for all of Ashton’s friends to gather.
 Many of their parents, ministers, counselors were there also.
-They shared stories of Ashton, they filled posters with pictures of Ashton, and they brought gifts and sang Happy 8th Birthday to Carter, Ashton’s younger brother, whose birthday was 2 days after Ashton’s death.
+They shared stories of Ashton, they filled posters with pictures of Ashton, and they brought gifts and sang Happy 9th Birthday to Carter, Ashton’s younger brother, whose birthday was 2 days after Ashton’s death.

 That night, Ashton’s girlfriend, wanted to share with all their friends how Ashton had talked to her about Jesus and they had planned to go to church together that Sun.
 I stood beside her on the gym stage that night and helped her get her words out thru the many tears.
 As the Holy Spirit gave me the strength and the words I also asked the group of kids that night, if they would have been in the seat Ashton was in, did they know Jesus and would have gone to heaven that night?
 A few weeks later I baptized Ashton's girlfriend.
-In the last 2 years I've been honored to baptize 16 teens and a few of their parents!
+In 2 years I was honored to baptize 16 teens and a few of their parents!
 Others have been baptized by other Ministers, Churches, etc.!!! |

 The summer of 2020 Through grieving the death of 2 grandsons (Drew age 3 mos. and Ashton age 16) within 5 years, I felt the mountains were calling me.
 I truly felt God calling me to go to one of my favorite places, Great Smokey Mountains, Gatlinburg, TN.
 I had taken my grandchildren there the year before, it was the last place I took Ashton on vacation.
 Ashton said more than once to me: “Grandma, I don't know how anyone could come here and not feel or hear God, while being in His creation here.”
 I felt a confirmation that we should go when Kaleb and Dylan ( a close cousin to Kaleb and Ashton) asked if we could go to Ashton's favorite place in the mountains.